robertomsgomide/chess-gui-scanner/README.md

 python main.py
 ```

-1. Press **Capture Board** and draw a rectangle around the chessboard on screen, or simply click **Auto Detect Board** for a quicker snapshot.
+1. Press **Capture Board** and draw a rectangle around the chessboard on screen, or click **Auto Detect Board** for automatic detection.
-2. Verify / correct the automatically recognised position.
+2. Verify / correct the automatically recognized position in Edit mode.
-3. Click **Analyse** to let the engine examine the position.
+3. Click **Finish Edit** to enter Play mode for making moves, or use **Analysis** to examine the position with an engine.

 ### Keyboard shortcuts